-For the second year in a row, the District has seen an increase in the total equalized assessed value, this year resulting in a 4.6% increase in 2019 compared to 6.0% in 2018.
+For the fifth year in a row, the District has seen an increase in the total equalized assessed value, this year resulting in an 8.5% increase in 2020 compared to 4.6% in 2019.
 The majority of the Lombard Park District's tax base is residential, followed by retail and industrial.
-In regards to employment, the District provides a large source of employment opportunities to the local economy, employing over 350 people each year.
-Other top employers include: Lombard Elementary District 44, the Village Of Lombard, Beacon Hill Senior Living Community, Van Maur, and Lombard School District 45.
-With the continued economic growth, unemployment rates in Lombard continued to decrease in 2019 to 2.2% compared to 2018 to 2.9%.
+In regards to employment, the District provides a large source of employment opportunities to the local economy, employing nearly 300 people each year.
+It's important to note that our employment has been significantly impacted in 2020 due to the COVID-19 pandemic and the Governor's shelter in place order in spring of this past year.
+Other top employers also impacted by the pandemic include: Lombard Elementary District 44, the Westin Lombard, the Village of Lombard, Lombard School District 45, Beacon Hill Senior Living Community, and Van Maur retail store.
+The effects of the pandemic can also be seen in the 8.3% unemployment rate when compared to 2.2% in 2019.